Gramalote: History of the picture

 King Charles V of Spain and Emperor of Germany, after a long reign withdrew to the Monastery of Yuste after his abdication in 1555 to prepare for his death.
-Was engaged to paint images of the Virgin Mary and Solicitor dressed in various costumes depending on various Spanish regions, and send these canvases to the churches of the New World to spread devotion to the Mother of God.
+Was engaged to paint images of the Virgin Mary and Solicitor dressed in various costumes depending on various Spanish regions and send these canvases to the churches of the New World to spread devotion to the Mother of God.
 He painted the Madonna del Rosario trying to unite the mysteries of the Rosary with Christmas and it was an image of the Holy Family in their flight to Egypt.
 A San Jose accommodated him an Andalusian-style hat and a poncho winter.
 The virgin dressed as the peasant extremadura with gorgeous scarlet dress and a blue robe, sat wrapped in diapers to the baby Jesus for the journey across the desert.
 A copy of this image was brought from Spain to Pamplona by Bishop Jose Luis Boyacense Child, who ordered the priest to 1861 to Secundino Jacome, 50-year-old son and natural Simón Bolívar.
-Gave him the painting of Our Lady of Mongui and appointed him to found the parish of Gramalote.
+Gave him the painting of Our Lady of Mongui and appointed him to open the parish of Gramalote.
 The image of ornamental puertilla the tabernacle of the ship left the church.